pulse-framework/pulse/docs/v4/docs/core.md

 ## Structure at scale

-Pulse is flexible, so you are free to do you own thing, but you must ensure that at the very least instance creation comes first, core construction comes last.
+Pulse is flexible, so you are free to do you own thing, but here is a core structure we recommend.

 ::: vue
 **/core**
-├── .**index.ts**
+├── **index.ts** _Export core and whatever else you want to expose to the application_ ├── **core.ts** _Construct the core_
 │ ├── `/controllers`
 │ │ └── **accounts**
 │ │ │ ├── **index.ts** _Create and export controller_